blaskowski94/PascalCompiler/README.md

 The program can be run from the command line by compiling all the .java files with javac and then running:

-java CompilerMain input.txt
+java CompilerMain program.pas

-where input.txt is any text file that you wish to parse.
-The program will print out the Tokens as they are matched and whether or not it parsed successfully.
+where program.pas is a a Mini-pascal program you wish to parse.
+The program will write the symbol table and syntax tree to .table and .tree files.